opengsn/gsn-protocol/gsn-protocol.md

 * `Client` or `Sender` - an external account that attempt to make a call, without paying for gas
 * `RelayRecipient` - the contract that receives the relayed call from the client.
 * `Relayer` - a server that relays the request from the client to the recipient.
-    The relayer pays for the gas, but ultimately gets reimbursed for it (with a fee) from a Paymaster.
+    The relayer pays for the gas, but ultimately gets reimbursed for it (with a fee) by a Paymaster.
 * `Paymaster` - a contract that pays for the actual transaction to the Relayer.
 * `RelayHub` - a singleton that mediates the calls.
 * `Forwarder` - a component to validate user's request, by checking the signature and nonce of a request.